spywhere/plug.nvim/docs/extensions/defer.md

 ## Event Handling

-The extension will use the following events for its functionality
+The extension will use the following events for its functionality.

 ### `plugin_post`

-Check and perform a deferred / delayed closure
+Check and perform a deferred / delayed closure.